 On some separate slides, we have discussed

-the state of a static gas, the properties
+the state of a static gas,

 which define the state, and the